 As indicated in Table 4.1, the dataset has 21 selected variables under five categories, which were intended to be used in predictive modelling of stock price dynamics on the Ghana Stock Exchange.
 The independent variables (features) are 16 numerical features (6 sentiment, 6 technical indicators, 4 fundamental metrics) and 4 categorical features (Sector, Company, Market regime, News type), whereas the dependent variable, Price movement is a binary category variable (1 price movement increase, 0 price movement decrease), which is computed using the daily closing price.

-The 16 numerical variables are such continuous measures as Sentiment_Score (between -1 and +1, being a measure of sentiment polarity) and such discrete measures as Market_Cap (company size).
-The categorical (including the target) variables give contextual grouping i.e. Sector (e.g. Banking, Telecommunications) and Price_Movement.
-The overall missing rate (3.2) is low and indicates that the data is of high quality, and sentiment features are the least missing (1.1) because of strong collection instruments (automated web scrapers BeautifulSoup, Scrapy, Selenium) and API-based social media monitoring.
+The 16 numerical variables include continuous measures such as Sentiment Score (ranging from -1 to +1, representing a measure of sentiment polarity from negative to positive) and discrete measures such as Market Cap (representing company size in market capitalisation terms).
+The five categorical (including the target) variables give contextual grouping i.e. Sector (e.g. Banking, Telecommunications) and Price_Movement.
+The overall missing rate (3.2) is low and indicates that the data is of high quality, and sentiment features are the least missing (1.1) because of strong collection instruments (automated web scrapers, BeautifulSoup, Scrapy, Selenium) and API-based social media monitoring.
 The technical indicators are slightly higher with missing rate at 2.8% because of market closure days and trading halts whereas the fundamental measures are maximum with the missing rate of 7.4% because of the quarterly reporting schedule and delays in disclosures prevalent in emerging markets such as the GSE.
 The target (9.92) variable Price Movement contains no missing values (0.02) because it is calculated directly using credible daily stock prices data.

-These missingness rates were wreaked in the preprocessing (Section 4.4.1) with imputation method (mean to numeric variables such as P E Ratio, mode to categorical variables such as News Type) and winsorization of outliers, with little effect on the model performance.
-The low rates of missing, especially those of the sentiment features and target variable, confirm the appropriateness of the dataset in providing an answer to the research question as it gives the target variable a solid base of sentiment-driven predictive modelling.
-The increased rate of absence of fundamental measures points at a typical issue with the emerging market but was addressed by regular preprocessing strategies that did not affect the analytical validity of the dataset.
-This multiplex design allows investigating intricate links between sentimental and stock price changes, which adheres to the principles of behavioral finance (Tetlock, 2007; Bollen et al., 2011).
+These missingness rates were addressed in the preprocessing (Section 4.4.1) with an imputation method (mean to numeric variables such as P E Ratio, mode to categorical variables such as News Type) and winsorization of outliers, with little effect on the model performance.
+The low rates of missingness, especially for the sentiment features and the target variable, confirm the appropriateness of the dataset for answering the research question, as it provides the target variable with a solid base for sentiment-driven predictive modelling.
+The increased rate of absence of fundamental measures points to a typical issue with the emerging market, but was addressed by regular preprocessing strategies that did not affect the analytical validity of the dataset.
+This multiplex design allows investigating intricate links between sentiment and stock price changes, which adhere to the principles of behavioural finance (Tetlock, 2007; Bollen et al., 2011).

 Every column in Table 4.1 is clarified as to why it is included in the dataset overview, as explained below:

 Category: This column classifies variables into five different categories (Sentiment Features, Technical Indicators, Fundamental Metrics, Categorical Variables, Target Variable) to arrange the structure of this dataset.
-It promotes the insights into the role of variables in predictive modeling as it categorizes variables by their purpose (e.g., sentiment as a behavior driver, technical indicators as a market indicator).
-This classification is in line with the research question as it allows examining a variety of sources of data (news, social media, market data) that influence the movement of stock prices.
+It provides insights into the role of variables in predictive modelling by categorising them by purpose (e.g., sentiment as a behaviour driver, technical indicators as market indicators).
+This classification aligns with the research question, as it allows for the examination of a variety of data sources (news, social media, market data) that influence stock price movements.

 Variables: It contains the list of the variables in each category (e.g., Sentiment_Score, RSI, Sector), and it gives a clear inventory of the 21 variables (16 numerical, 5 categorical) that the study is based on.
 It is also transparent, labeling every feature explicitly so a reader can know how and where they are used in future analyses (e.g. feature selection in Section 4.4.4, where 18/21 were retained) and defend their utility in predicting price variations.